Alexina Cather, MPH

 Martin Tull

-Martin is a strategist and systems thinker advising organizations and communities on collaborative solutions to complex problems.
-He currently serves as Senior Deputy Director of the American College of Lifestyle Medicine and is also a senior advisor for health, social impact & environmental initiatives.
+Martin is a strategist and systems thinker who advises organizations and communities on collaborative solutions to complex problems.
+He currently serves as the Senior Deputy Director of the American College of Lifestyle Medicine and is also a senior advisor for health, social impact, and environmental initiatives.

 Previously, Martin served in many senior leadership positions in the field of environmental sustainability and the outdoor recreation industry, including serving as the Founding Executive Director of the Green Sports Alliance, leading the organization from a handful of founding teams into an international coalition of hundreds of professional and collegiate sports teams integrating sustainable practices throughout the sports industry today.